 Calafate - Chaltén - Torres del Paine - Ushuaia

-Today, we’ll pick you up from your hotel to start your 4-hour trip to El Chaltén.
-You’ll travel along the famous Route 40, surrounded by the Patagonian steppe, and pass through La Leona River, which connects Lake Argentino and Lake Viedma, and where you’ll get to see La Leona Road house, where the famous thieves Butch Cassidy and the Sundance Kid hid for a while.
+Upon arrival to El Calafate, we’ll pick you up to start your 4-hour trip to El Chaltén the first stop of your Patagonia adventure.
+You’ll travel along the famous Route 40, surrounded by the Patagonian steppe, and pass through La Leona River, which connects Lake Argentino and Lake Viedma, and where you’ll get to see La Leona Roadhouse, where the famous thieves Butch Cassidy and the Sundance Kid hid for a while.
 After discovering some other gems along your journey through the top Patagonian landscapes, you’ll reach El Chaltén and we’ll drop you off at your hotel.